The Principles of a Healthy Home

 Housing conditions can and should support good health.
 But what makes a healthy home environment?
-These healthy homes principles provide a framework for describing the critical components of a healthy home.
+These principles provide a framework for describing the critical components of a healthy home.

 Healthy homes are:

 Dry: Damp houses provide a nurturing environment for mites, roaches, rodents, and molds, all of which are associated with asthma.

 Clean: Clean homes help reduce pest infestations and exposure to contaminants.

 Pest-Free: Recent studies show a causal relationship between exposure to mice and cockroaches and asthma episodes in children; yet inappropriate treatment for pest infestations can exacerbate health problems, since pesticide residues in homes pose risks for neurological damage and cancer.

 Ventilated: Studies show that increasing the fresh air supply in a home improves respiratory health.